 Track components with Bit

-Use bit status to verify that each component’s dependency graph has been successfully resolved.
-This command provides useful information during any step of the process.
+Use bit status to view useful information at any step.
+Try using it to verify that each component’s dependency graph has been successfully resolved.

 Let’s track the components

 logo in the following project’s directory structure.